-Some projects have assigned a person to construct and maintain a SPICE meta-kernel that "points" to the full suite of the very latest kernels needed for typical science operations.
+Some projects have assigned a person to construct and maintain a SPICE meta-kernel (reference the SPICE tutorial named intro_to_kernels) that "points" to the full suite of the very latest kernels needed for typical science operations.
 This can be a very nice service for science team members.
 But even in this situation you should pay attention to the SPICE data being provided to ensure this "one size fits all" offering of the project-provided meta-kernel is the right solution for you.

 Some projects offer a File Notification Service that will send an email to a service subscriber every time a new kernel is released; the user can then download that new kernel using a script or a manual process.

 Some SPICE users on active projects use a scripted "cron" job running the wget tool, or something similar, to query the project's SPICE server every day and download any newly found kernels.